MartiMendizabal/my-interactive-resume/README.md

 # my-interactive-resume
 This is a self-maneged proyect, to get hands-on with different programming languages I am familiar with.

-To execute this interactive resume, make sure that Flask is installed in your computer.
+## Prerequisites

+-Python 3.11.2
+-Flask
  You can install it with the command `pip intall Flask`.

+ ## Instalation

+1. Clone this repository or download the source code.

+ ## Startup

+ 1. Open a terminal and navigate to the folder of the proyect.
-Then you are able to run the app with the command `python app.py`.
+ 2. Run the application with the command `python app.py`.
-A message should appear in your console, something similar to "Running on http://127.0.0.1:5000/", you should copy that link and paste it on your web browser but do not use Ctrl+C, use Right-click + "Copy".
+ 3. A message should appear in the console, something similar to "Running on http://127.0.0.1:5000/"
+ 4. Copy that link and paste it on a web browser. **Note: Do not use Ctrl+C to copy, use Right-click + "Copy"**